 Make sure the soil doesn’t dry out completely between watering as it may hurt its growth.

 Cut back on watering if the weather gets too cold.

-Queen Emma lilies are also drawn to rich and fertile soils.
+Queen Lily plants are also drawn to rich and fertile soils.

 To maintain the fertility of your soil, feed at least three times a year (summer, spring, and fall) using a high-quality granular fertilizer.

 Being native to tropical locations, the Crinum lily prefers moist soil.